Skip to main content

 UnassignedCouldn’t find a buyer.
 No matching bids, or everyone’s out of budget.

-WithheldOn hold because you’ve hit your threshold.
-Will process once capacity frees up.
+WithheldOn hold because you’ve hit your subscription threshold.
+Will process automatically once capacity frees up.

 MarketplaceAvailable for customers to claim rather than being pushed to a specific buyer.

-AuditFlagged for manual review based on your audit conditions.
+AuditFlagged for manual review based on your audit conditions, or submitted as test data.

 UncategorizedDoesn’t match any lead type, and no fallback was configured to catch it.